Knox County School Board passing new cell phone policy

 KNOXVILLE, Tenn.
-(WATE) – New Knox County School cell phone policy passes in a six to two vote at the policy’s second reading Wednesday.
+(WATE) – A new cell phone for Knox County Schools passed in a six-to-two vote at the policy’s second reading Wednesday.

 The new policy referring to cell phones as personal communication devices.